 As with Rotterdam, this is a very large city spread out along both sides of a wide river with multiple interesting areas you’re not going to get to in one visit.
 But you definitely want to stroll through the MeidenHafen, where the Gehry buildings are in the Der Neue Zollhof.
 (See the vid above.)

-This is just a ridiculously interesting city.
+This is just a ridiculously interesting city with more destinations than we can list in one post.
 And remember, this is just one city in a huge Rhine-Ruhr Metroplex that includes Köln, Bonn and Essen, which many people rank as one big city, and one of the largest in Europe.

 On our second trip, we finally got to try some of the restaurants, and we upgraded this score from a provisional 8 to a 9.